 Just then, another robotic member of Zodiac arrives as Cancer proceeds to tangle with Iron Man.
 After blasting their way outside, they fly around for a while before Iron Man knocks the behemoth into the Pacific Ocean.
 As he flies back to Japan, he contacts Minister Kuroda and informs him that he found the cargo ship and that Zodiac (a terrorist affiliate of Advanced Idea Mechanics or A.I.M.) is behind this.
 However, Kuroda doesn’t believe him and thinks that Stark is making an excuse for his crime.
 As such, Tony says that he’ll find the Plutonium in order to prove his innocence.

-Shortly after arriving at the docks, Iron Man hacks into the security camera and plays back the recent footage.
+Shortly after he arrives at the docks, Iron Man hacks into the security camera and plays back the recent footage.
 From there, he discovers a group of men in suits with their stolen plutonium getting into a black car as he takes off to find them.

 Little does he know however is that someone was watching him from afar as he then heads out on his motorcycle.